sugunan/ezfollow/README.md

 ### Selection of technology

 Make sure all tools and frame works selected are open source or custom build by the team.
 Avoid pirated softwares.
-Mention all the technologise used while doing presentation.
+Mention all the technologies used while doing presentation.

 ### Expected end product

 Following are expected feature on the end product.
+This can be an application which used by tech leads and managers.

 * The solution should visualize mail threads as issue / request
   * This should be auto detected based on machine learning